OliverLysa/observatory-data-prep/README.md

 1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests) identified through a [dataset review](https://docs.google.com/spreadsheets/d/11jO8kaYktQ1ueMY1iJoaCl1dJU8r6RDfyxICPB1wFqg/edit#gid=795733331);

-2.  transform these, with steps including:
+2.  transform these through steps including:

     1.  cleaning and reformatting;
     2.  grouping and summarising;
     3.  mapping to a central classification;
-    4.  data validation (e.g. outlier replacement) and unknown value estimation;
+    4.  data validation and unknown value estimation;
     5.  calculating key variables/metrics; and

 3.  export cleaned data outputs to an open source PostGreSQL database (supabase) for storage.

-Data outputs of these scripts are used to populate the ce-observatory - a dashboard giving: 1) a detailed description of current baseline material and monetary flows and wider impacts for specific resource-product-industry categories; 2) the means to compare this baseline against alternative circular economy configurations.
+Data outputs from these scripts are used to populate the ce-observatory - a dashboard providing for specific resource-product-industry categories, a detailed description of current baseline material and monetary flows alongside wider impacts alongside the means to make comparison with alternative circular economy configurations.
 The ce-observatory can be viewed at the following URL:

 # How to use

 ## Software requirements and setup

 Scripts in this repository are largely written in the programming language R. Please see [here](https://rstudio-education.github.io/hopr/starting.html) for more information on running R scripts and computer software requirements.
-The version of R used and for packages used are listed in the package_version file.
-Required packages are also listed at the top of each script.
-Files are packaged within an R Project with relative file paths used to call data inputs, processing functions and other scripts.
-These can be most easily used with using the R Studio IDE.
+The version of R and packages used are listed in the package_version file.
+Required packages are listed at the top of each script.
+Files are packaged within an R Project with relative file paths used to call data inputs and functions.
+These can be most easily navigated and ran within the R Studio IDE, though this can also be done in the terminal/command line.

 The Python scripting language has also been used as part of the project in cases of superior performance or providing functions not otherwise available in R. Python scripts are largely presented within [Jupyter Notebooks](https://jupyter.org/install) - an open source IDE that requires installing the jupyter-notebook package in your Python environment, more information about which can be found [here](https://www.python.org/downloads/).
+In some cases, .py Python scripts are also used.
+These can be viewed and modified in a code editor such as Visual Studio Code and ran in the terminal/command line.

 # Folder and file descriptions

 ## raw_data

-Raw data inputs downloaded from sources
+Raw data inputs downloaded from a variety of sources

+## intermediate_data

+In a few cases, processing steps require exporting data outputs from the R/Python environments for processing in excel and reimporting.
+An example is the mapping tool used to convert 14-category electronics data captured in UK WEEE EPR datasets to the 54-category UNU-key classification used in presenting data on the electronics page.
+'Intermediate' data files which undergo this type of processing are stored here.

 ## cleaned_data

-Cleaned data outputs derived from raw data files following processing in R or Python.
-Cleaned data files may undergo additional processing e.g. on the fly variable calculation within the dashboard environment subsequently.
+Cleaned data outputs derived from raw and intermediate data files following processing in R, Python and/excel and which are added to the postgresql database backend for the observatory dashboard.
+Within the dashboard environment, cleaned data files may undergo additional processing such as on-the-fly aggregation or division of variables.

 ## scripts

 ### functions.R

-A collection of regularly used functions across all other scripts not otherwise provided in R packages
+A collection of regularly used functions across all other R scripts not otherwise provided in R packages.

 ### electronics